Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script export PATH=$PATH:/action adds /action to the PATH
+the scrip export BEST="School" creates the variable